Financial-Times/origami/proposals/accepted/0000-introduce-design-tokens.md

 - To improve designer and engineer communication, by using the same terminology/values across developer and designer tooling more often.
 - Make it easier to find and edit values which represent design decisions.
 Currently values are spread across multiple component repositories, with multiple formats, across platform specific Sass and JavaScript.
 - Simplify component Sass by abstracting complex logic to a design token compile step.
 For example the complex logic used to [calculate the colour of a button](https://github.com/Financial-Times/o-buttons/blob/v7.0.0/src/scss/_functions.scss#L144), this is hard to reason about or improve in Sass.
+- To distribute tint-able FT icons to native apps?

 ## explanation